drudilorenzo/ephemeral-github-runner-action/README.md

 1. A [github app](https://github.com/pavlovic-ivan/ephemeral-github-runner/blob/main/QUICKSTART.md#github-app-setup) linked to the repository where the runners are to do the work (that means the same repository mentioned inside the config.yaml file).
 2. An account set up in either AWS or GCP.
 3. A ready storage on the cloud provider you decided to use (<s3://bucket_name> or <gs://bucket_name>).
 4. A machine image with Github runner installed.
 In case of AWS it is the AWS AMI name.
-For GCP is it the path to the GCP machine image.
+For GCP is it the name of GCP machine image.
+5. Added secrets to your repository that are later used to set environment variables.
+More information on secrets: [How to set up secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
 ## Inputs

 Everything below is required.
 There are no default values provided.